madebysource/lesshat/README.md

     }

 ### <a name="background-image"></a> &#8226; background-image
 **Summary:**

-With background-image you can create prefixed linear or radial gradients.
-The CSS (linear|radial)-gradient() function creates an <image> which represents a linear|radial gradient of colors.
-The result of this function is an object of the CSS <gradient> data type.Like any other gradient, a CSS linear gradient is not a CSS <color> but an image with no intrinsic dimensions; that is, it has neither natural or preferred size, nor ratio.
+With the background-image you can create prefixed linear or radial gradients.
+The CSS (linear|radial)-gradient() function creates an `<image>` which represents a linear|radial gradient of colors.
+The result of this function is an object of the CSS `<gradient>` data type.
+Like any other gradient, a CSS linear gradient is not a CSS `<color>` but an image with no intrinsic dimensions; that is, it has neither natural or preferred size, nor ratio.
 Its concrete size will match the one of the element it applies to.

 Resources: **[WebPlatform](http://docs.webplatform.org/wiki/css/functions/linear-gradient)**, **[MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient)**